nemosupremo/vault-gatekeeper/README.md

 ## Policies

 VGM will create tokens with given policies by using the data in its `policies` config.
-This config is pulled from from vault, whose path is determined by a combination of a `generic` backend, which defaults to `secret`, and a key provided by you.
+This config is pulled from vault, whose path is determined by a combination of a `generic` backend, which defaults to `secret`, and a key provided by you.
 For example, if you provide a policy path of `/gatekeeper-policy`, this translates to `/secret/gatekeeper-policy` in vault.
 A `policies` config is a simple json structure, with the key name being the Mesos task name (with the Marathon framework this is your app name), or ECS Task Definition name part of the ARN, and the value being select token options.
 Policy names support glob-style matching, with the longest pattern taking priority.

 #### Token Options